abhisrkckl/Vela.jl/docs/src/pyvela.md

 While the `par` file format is outwardly simple, it is rife with special cases and arbitrary units, and reconstructing a timing & noise model from a `par` file is pretty hard.
 The `tim` files are kind of easier to handle, but there are multiple `tim` file formats and some datasets can have multiple format TOAs in the same file.
-So we are not re-inventing the wheel and instead using `PINT` to do this.
+So we use `PINT` to do this instead of re-inventing the wheel.
 This also has the advantage of not having to implement clock corrections and solar system ephemeris calculations.

 Here is how we read read a pair of `par` and `tim` files in `pyvela`:
 ```
 from pyvela import SPNTA, Vela as vl
-from juliacall import Main as jl
 import numpy as np

-jl.seval("using Distributions")

 parfile, timfile = "NGC6440E.par", "NGC6440E.tim"
 spnta = SPNTA(
     parfile,
     timfile,
-    cheat_prior_scale=5,
-    custom_priors={
-        "PHOFF": jl.Uniform(-0.5, 0.5)
-    }
+    cheat_prior_scale=100,
 )
 ```
 Here, `spnta.model` is a `Vela.TimingModel` object and `spnta.toas` is a `Vector{Vela.TOA}` object.
-The `SPNTA` class function reads the `par` and `tim` files using the [`pint.models.get_model_and_toas`](https://nanograv-pint.readthedocs.io/en/latest/_autosummary/pint.models.model_builder.get_model_and_toas.html) function under the hood and converts the resulting `pint.models.TimingModel` and `pint.toa.TOAs` objects.
-Note that this conversion does not conserve all the information, and the reverse is not possible.
+The `SPNTA` class function reads the `par` and `tim` files using the [`pint.models.get_model_and_toas`](https://nanograv-pint.readthedocs.io/en/latest/_autosummary/pint.models.model_builder.get_model_and_toas.html) function under the hood and converts the resulting `pint.models.TimingModel` and `pint.toa.TOAs` objects into `Vela.TimingModel` and `Vector{Vela.TOA}` objects.
+Note that this conversion does not preserve all the information, and the reverse is not possible.

 The `SPNTA` class internally uses the `Pulsar` type to store the timing model and the TOAs together.
 Currently it is assumed that all the TOAs are of the same paradigm (narrowband or wideband).
 Inhomogeneous